Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Choosing random elements of

 {\bf A surprising connection between Algorithms 4 and 5:} Even though Algorithms 4 and 5 appear to be very different, they are actually extremely similar (in fact, arguably nearly identical) in practice.
 Algorithms for Hermite Normal Form (such as {\tt HermiteDecomposition} in Mathematica) proceed by building the matrix $M$ directly out of the rows of $B$ whenever possible.
-For example, it is frequently the case that the first $n-1$ rows of $U$ agree with those of the identity matrix $I_n$, or at least differ only very slightly; in other words, the first $n-1$ rows of $B$ and $M$ are expected to coincide or nearly coincide.\footnote{In our experiments, for example, the top $n-2$ rows agreed most of the time for $m=n\ge 10$.} Also, the last row of $U$ is an integral combination of the first $n$ rows of $B$.
-In contrast with Algorithm 4 this last combination, however, is mainly determined by arithmetic considerations, and in particular depends on the $n$-th row of $B$; thus more random information is used than in Algorithm 4, which uses only $n(n-1)$ random integers instead of the $n^2$ here.
+For example, it is frequently the case that the first $n-1$ rows of $U$ agree with those of the identity matrix $I_n$, or at least differ only very slightly; in other words, the first $n-1$ rows of $B$ and $M$ are expected to coincide or nearly coincide.\footnote{In our experiments, for example, the top $n-2$ rows agreed most of the time for $m=n\ge 10$.} Also, the last row of $M$ is an integral combination of the first $n$ rows of $B$.
+In contrast with Algorithm 4 this last combination, however, is mainly determined by arithmetic considerations, and in particular depends on the $n$-th row of $B$; thus more random information is used than in Algorithm 4, which uses only $n^2-n$ random integers instead of the $n^2$ here.\footnote{Note the order of magnitude of the set $\Gamma_T$ from (\ref{GammaT}) is $T^{n^2-n}$, naturally matching the $n^2-n$ random integers picked in Algorithm 4.}

-To summarize, in fairly typical cases both Algorithms 4 and 5 populate the matrix $M$ by generating all but one row uniformly at random, and use integral combinations to create a final row having relatively small entries.
-The practical distinction is essentially how this final row is created, which utilizes random information in Algorithm 5 but not in Algorithm 4.
-The final row also appears to be typically smaller (that is, closer to fitting in the box defined in (\ref{GammaT})) when using Algorithm 4 than when using Algorithm 5; consequently, we did not do any experiments with Algorithm 5.
+To summarize, in fairly typical cases both Algorithms 4 and 5 populate the matrix $M$ by first generating all but one row uniformly at random, and then using integral combinations to create a final row having relatively small entries.
+The practical distinction is essentially how this final row is created, which utilizes further random information in Algorithm 5 but not in Algorithm 4.
+The final row also appears to be typically smaller (that is, closer to fitting in the box defined in (\ref{GammaT})) when using Algorithm 4 than when using Algorithm 5; consequently, we did not perform any experiments with Algorithm 5.